Quantum key distribution based on the quantum eraser: The different flavors of the quantum eraser

-\item Each of the outputs of $\text{BS}_2$ is fed into a dissipative circuit which absorps the incoming photon or reemits it in a random fashion.
-The emerging photons will have a sinusoidal dependence on $\phi$ akin to the interference behavior without WPI.
-For example, considering again the MZI in case 2, we encode WPI through the polarization of the photon and add an absorping $45^{\circ}$ polarizer to each of the outputs of $\text{BS}_2$ (see Fig. \ref{eraser}-d).
+\item Each of the outputs of $\text{BS}_2$ is fed into a dissipative circuit which randomly either absorbs the incoming photon or re-emits it with the WWI concealed.
+Therefore, the emerging photons will have a sinusoidal dependence on $\phi$ akin to the interference behavior without WWI.
+For example, considering again the MZI in Fig. \ref{mzi}-b where we encode WWI through the polarization of the photon, we can add an absorbing $45^{\circ}$ polarizer to each of the outputs of $\text{BS}_2$ (see Fig. \ref{eraser}-d).
 These polarizers let the photon pass through only if it is polarized at $45^{\circ}$.
-Those photons will be in a coherent superposition of the two paths and will exhibit interference behavior but with a lower visibility \cite{marshman2016}.
-In both 2 and 3, the role of the $45^{\circ}$ polarizer is to scramble the WPI encoded in the photon polarization.
+The wavefunctions of those photons will thus be in a coherent superposition of the two paths and will exhibit interference behavior but with a lower visibility\cite{marshman2016}.
+Note that in both (2) and (3), the role of the $45^{\circ}$ polarizer is to scramble the WWI encoded in the photon polarization.

-We note that in case 1, the second interferometer has mixed the two outputs of $\text{BS}_2$ to conditionally create a new interference that occurs when the time delay no longer distinguishes between the two paths.
-On the other hand, cases 2 and 3 can be viewed as doing projective measurements in a basis that does not distinguish between the two paths.

 \end{enumerate}